Qatar, Al Galail - 103m/338ft

 I started talking loud and tried to keep him alert and when I saw his head drop I would say something louder.
 I said your falling asleep to which he said he was alright but only had 1 hr sleep last night.
 We were heading further and further away from the city and I had a driver who inevitably would get more and more tired!

 After veering onto the other side of the road a few times we reached the turning for the road to Saudi Arabia.
 After a very uncomfortable 30 min drive we had finally reached the sign for Al Galail and turned off the main road and he stopped the taxi as it was a rocky track.
 I said I will be an hour and it’s best for him to get some sleep ready for the 2 hour drive back which he agreed with.

-I walked for about 1km and looked back as I had been in case the police or the military were around and I saw a person standing over the taxi.
+I walked for about 1km and looked back as I had been a few times just in case the police or the military were around and I saw a person standing over the taxi.
 I was only 2km to the top so I started walking faster.
 I could hear a car crunching on the loose rock getting closer.
-I'm not gonna frigging make it i thought.
-I waited until the car was almost along side me and looked, It was the taxi driver of all people.
+I’m not gonna frigging make it I thought.
+I waited until the car was almost alongside me and looked, It was the taxi driver of all people.